1948 Arab–Israeli War: Anglo-Israeli air clashes

 Two pilots were captured by Israeli soldiers and taken to Tel Aviv for interrogation, and were later released.
 Another was rescued by Bedouins and handed over to the Egyptian Army, which turned him over to the RAF.
 Later that day, four RAF Spitfires from the same squadron escorted by seven Hawker Tempests from No. 213 Squadron RAF and eight from No. 6 Squadron RAF went searching for the lost planes, and were attacked by four IAF Spitfires.
 The Israeli formation was led by Ezer Weizman.
 The remaining three were manned by Weizman's wingman Alex Jacobs and American volunteers Bill Schroeder and Caesar Dangott.

 The Tempests found they could not jettison their external fuel tanks, and some had non-operational guns.
 Schroeder shot down a British Tempest, killing pilot David Tattersfield, and Weizman severely damaged a British plane flown by Douglas Liquorish.
-Weizman's plane and two other British aircraft also suffered light damage during the engagement.
+Weizman's plane and two other British aircraft suffered light damage during the engagement.
 During the battle, British Tempest pilots treated British Spitfires as potential Israeli aircraft until the British Spitfire pilots were told by radio to wiggle their wings to be more clearly identifiable.
 The engagement ended when the Israelis realised the danger of their situation and disengaged, returning to Hatzor Airbase.

-Israeli Prime Minister David Ben-Gurion personally ordered the wrecks of the RAF fighters that had been shot down to be dragged into Israeli territory.
+Israeli prime minister David Ben-Gurion personally ordered the wrecks of the RAF fighters that had been shot down to be dragged into Israeli territory.
 Israeli troops subsequently visited the crash sites, removed various parts, and buried the other aircraft.
 However, the Israelis did not manage to conceal the wrecks in time to prevent British reconnaissance planes from photographing them.
 An RAF salvage team was deployed to recover the wrecks, entering Israeli territory during their search.
 Two were discovered inside Egypt, while Tattersfield's Tempest was found north of Nirim, 4 mi inside Israel.
 Interviews with local Arabs confirmed that the Israelis had visited the crash sites to remove and bury the wrecks.
 Tattersfield was initially buried near the wreckage, but his body was later removed and reburied at the British War Cemetery in Ramla.